PolongDev/Hexabot/README.md

 ## Credits

 - The base of this project is built upon [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library by VangBanLaNhat.
-- Hexabot was developed by Jay Patrick Cano and other Hexclan members.
+- Hexabot was developed by Kenneth Gregorio Perez and other Hexclan members.

 ## License